Do glucosamine and chondroitin sulfate supplements help osteoarthritis pain?

 In the United States, glucosamine and chondroitin sulfate are sold as nutritional supplements over-the-counter.
 The Food and Drug Administration (FDA) does not oversee or regulate the quality of these products or critically review the claims made by advertisements.
 Therefore, keep in mind that what you see on TV or what you read on the label, may not always be accurate.

 Turmeric is another common product used as a nutritional supplement.
 Turmeric is derived from a root grown in Asia, and it has anti-inflammatory properties.
+The active ingredient in turmeric is curcumin.
+This has been used in Asian cooking and traditional Eastern medicine for many centuries.
 Some studies in patients with osteoarthritis have shown decreased pain when taking turmeric compared to placebo.
 There are very few downsides to trying turmeric for joint pain.
 More research needs to be completed to learn more about long-term effectiveness.

 Are arthritis supplements safe?

 No medicine is risk free.
 However, most studies report mild side effects from glucosamine, chondroitin, and turmeric which resolve once the medication is discontinued.
 The most common side effects are nausea, diarrhea, and stomach pain.
 Serious adverse effects are very rare.
-They are considered to be much safer than traditional pain or anti-inflammatory medications, which can cause stomach ulcers or intestinal bleeding, especially if taken for long periods of time.
+They are considered to be much safer than traditional pain meds or anti-inflammatory drugs (NSAIDs), which can cause stomach ulcers, high blood pressure, kidney problems, or intestinal bleeding, especially if taken for long periods of time.

 What dose is recommended?